The terms legal information, legal advice and free legal advice are often misused and can be confusing.

 Legal information illustrates the law and the legal system in broad terms, and it does not provide suggestions about what course of action would best suit the facts of the case and what the person wants to attain.

-The objective of legal information is to explain, in general terms, how a particular characteristic of the law is intended to work.
+Legal advice aims to explain, in general terms, how a particular characteristic of the law is intended to work.

 Some examples of furnishing legal information that does not constitute legal advice are: